PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-05 16:47:38
+Last updated: 2024-04-05 16:48:11
-Random Quote: I feel like you ruined me forever. - Maddy Perez
+Random Quote: Remember.
+Once they find out who you are, you die. - Jang Deok-su